sadjad-tavakoli/sadjad-tavakoli/README.md

 - 👋 Hi, I’m @sadjad-tavakoli, a software engineer 👨‍💻!
-- 👀 Please feel free to check [my website](https://sadjadtavakoli.github.io)
+- 👀 Please feel free to check [my website](https://sadjadtavakoli.github.io).
+I'm open to work!
 - 📫 You can also reach me by sadjadtavakoli@gmail.com

 <!---